Ty-Thetravelguy/hudson-business-travel/README.md

 Chat GPT to help troubleshoot and learn why things were behaving in a certain way.

+I learnt a few tricks with CSS when I first started practicing coding with [Free Code Camp](https://www.freecodecamp.org/) which has helped me in this course.

 ### Issues

 Creating the fade on the heror image.
 I used Linear Gradient which I learnt when I first started learn about CSS with [Free Code Camp](https://www.freecodecamp.org/).